maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 * set up Netlify CMS for easy content editing
 * one-click deployment via Netlify to get off the ground quickly

+The site contains only the bare minimum - no webfonts, no tracking, no unnecessary images.
+The entire thing should fit in a single HTTP request.
 It's basically just a small, ultra-lean blog focused on maximum resilience and accessibility.
+The Service Worker takes it a step further from there so if you've visited the site once, the information is still accessible even if you lose network coverage.

+The end result is just a set of static files that can be easily hosted on cloud infrastructure and put on a CDN.
+Netlify does this out of the box, but other providers or privately owned servers are possible as well.

-You can find the [project source on Github](https://github.com/maxboeck/emergency-site) as well as a [demo site here](https://emergency-site.dev/)
+You can find the [project source on Github](https://github.com/maxboeck/emergency-site) as well as a [demo site here](https://emergency-site.dev/).